Girls Camp & Boys Camp FAQ

 - Sponsors also teach or help with classes and are expected to attend the Sponsor Meeting each morning to prepare for the day.

-- What happens at check-in on the first day of camp?
 Check-in is just that, checking your group in, verifying your numbers for rooming assignments, discussing all changes to your registration, discussing late arrivals and/or early departures, paying your camp balance, turning in medications and receiving program materials and facility assignments.
 Here are a few questions that are asked at that time.
 Is everyone on the registration summary at camp?
 Or have you had any changes from this report/summary?
 Do you have any replacement Medical Releases for campers that have new or changed information, medical or otherwise?

-- Where can I get information about meals at camp?
 Go to pineywoodscamp.com/summer-camp-meals/ for menus and further meal information.

-- How do I organize medications for my group and when do I turn them in at camp?
 Medications are turned in at check-in upon arrival at camp.
 Go to pineywoodscamp.com/medications/ for complete details regarding medication rules and preparation.